One for the Ages: Jim Schoenfeld’s 1979-80 NHL Season

 The 1974-75 edition of the Sabres was one of the most dominant hockey teams of the entire decade.
 Robert became the first Sabre to record a 100-point season (40 goals, 60 assists).
 The Sabres became the first team in NHL history to skate six players who scored 30 or more goals in one season – Robert (40), Martin (52), Perreault (39), Gare (31), Luce (33), and Rick Dudley (31).
 With a record of 49-16-15, the Sabres totaled 113 points in the regular season.

 Behind Schoenfeld’s leadership and the firepower of the “French Connection”, the Sabres would make it all the way to the Stanley Cup Final.
-Though Buffalo was favored to win the Cup, they would lose in six games to the Philadelphia Flyers and the stellar goaltending of the great Bernie Parent.
+Though many favored Buffalo to win the Cup, they would lose in six games to the Philadelphia Flyers and the stellar goaltending of the great Bernie Parent.

 Schoenfeld played 68 games during the 1974-75 season, scoring a goal and 19 assists for 20 points.
 This would be the first of seven straight seasons in which he generated at least 20 points.
 Additionally, his 184 penalty minutes that season would be the highest total of his NHL career.
 When the playoffs came around, Schoenfeld played in all 17 Sabres postseason games.
 There he would score another goal and four assists, plus 38 more penalty minutes.